edcarp/2021-05-07-edinburgh-geosciences-online/index.md

 {% endcomment %}
 <p id="requirements">
   <strong>Requirements:</strong>
+  Participants who are members of the University of Edinburgh can use the <a href="https://noteable.edina.ac.uk/launch/">noteable service</a>.
+Otherwise
   {% if online == "false" %}
-    Participants must bring a laptop with a
+    participants must bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+    participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% endif %}
   They should have a few specific software packages installed (listed <a href="#setup">below</a>).